This resource guide information was gathered by researching state court web sites and other justice system-related organizations’ web sites.

 STREET LAW, INC. 1010 Wayne AvenueSuite 870Silver Spring, Maryland 20910Phone: (301) 589-1130

-Mission and Goals: Street Law is a nonprofit organization that creates classroom and community programs that teach people about law, democracy, and human rights worldwide.
-Street Law program participants benefit from “real-life” lessons and insights, which they can use to effect positive change for the rest of their lives.
-Our accessible, engaging, and interactive programs empower students and communities to become active, legally-savvy contributors to society.
+Street Law, Inc. creates classroom and community programs that teach people about law, democracy, and human rights worldwide.
+Street Law’s accessible, engaging, and interactive programs empower students and communities to become active, legally-savvy contributors to society.

 Street Law caters to: